Kilemonn/Mock-All/README.md

 # Mock-All

-A utility library built on top of [Mockito](https://github.com/mockito/mockito) to simplify context initialisation for test classes.
+A test mock utility library built on top of [Mockito](https://github.com/mockito/mockito) to simplify context configuration for test classes.
-Ideally this library should not be required, but in scenarios where you want to setup isolated test environments quickly this is an option.
+Ideally this library should not be required, but in scenarios where you want to setup isolated test configurations quickly this is an option especially when working with existing code with limited tests.

-By default any marked tests will have all Spring wired objects mocked unless specified otherwise.

 ## Including Dependency

 This can be included by making sure that you have [JitPack](https://jitpack.io) setup within your project.
 You can refer to the hosted versions of this library at [Mock-All](https://jitpack.io/#Kilemonn/Mock-All).
-Once added you can include this repository based on its release version (review to versions list) or with other syntax like <branch-name>-SNAPSHOT OR via <commit-hash> as the version segment of the depdency import.

 Here is an example in Gradle to include the dependency for test:
 ```
-testImplementation("com.github.Kilemonn:mock-all:0.1.2")
+testImplementation("com.github.Kilemonn:mock-all:0.1.4")
 ```

 ## Usage

-There are two components to this library that when used together can allow you to control which beans are excempt from the auto mocking and which beans will be created as `spy`s.
+There are two components to this library that when used together that allows you to control which beans are excempt from the auto mocking (allowing a default initialised bean to be used) and which beans will be created as a `spy`.

 Make sure you add the following configuration to your maven/gradle test configuration so that reflection can be used.
 Here is an example for gradle: